3 Strain

 θ’ = New angle [rad]

-It is often easier to find the angle 𝛾 directly, without first finding the angle 𝜃’.
+Finding angle 𝛾 directly, without first finding angle θ’, is often an easier approach.
 Consider the deformed element in Figure 3.5.
-If the element has side length L and horizontal displacement 𝛥x, the angle 𝛾 can be found from \(\gamma=tan^{-1}\left(\frac{\Delta x}{L}\right)\).
+If the element has side length L and horizontal displacement Δx, the angle 𝛾 can be found from \(\gamma=tan^{-1}\left(\frac{\Delta x}{L}\right)\).
 For small angles where \(tan(\gamma)≈\gamma\) (when calculated in radians), this is approximately \(\gamma=\frac{\Delta x}{L}\), as defined earlier.

 See Example 3.3 and Example 3.4 to practice calculating shear strain.